Study of Surface Integrity and Effect of Laser Peening on Maraging Steel Produced by Lasercusing Technique 2018-28-0094

-In additive manufacturing, laser cusing is one of the selective laser melting technique.
+In additive manufacturing, lasercusing is the selective laser melting technique.
 Finely pulverized metal is melted using a high-energy fibre laser, by Island principle strategy produces mechanically and thermally stable metallic components with reduced thermal gradients, stresses & at high precision.
-Maraging steels are having superior strength, hardness properties.
-Current research attempts to analyze the effect of laser shock peening on laser cused material.
+Maraging steel 300 (18Ni-300) is an iron-nickel steel alloy often used in applications requires high fracture toughness and strength.
+It maintains dimensional changes at a minimal level, e.g. aircraft and aerospace industries for rocket motor castings and landing gear or tooling applications.
+Current research attempts to analyze the effect of laser shock peening on lasercused material.
 Surface roughness of the material was found to be increased by 8%, due to effect of laser shock pulse & ablative nature.
 Also 8% increase in macro hardness on the surface.
 Depth wise micro hardness was investigated, found to be 9% increase on the sub layer of the material due to the effect of hardened martensitic matrix formed by precipitation hardening and grain size refinement attributed by laser shock peening.
-Yield & Ultimate tensile strength of the laser cused material is 9% & 12% higher than that of conventionally casted maraging steel.
-During tensile test, crack initiation occurred nearly at 450, 21% percentage elongation, 36 mm2 reduction in area.
+Yield & Ultimate tensile strength of the lasercused material is 9% & 12% higher than that of conventionally casted maraging steel.
+During tensile test, crack initiation occurred nearly at 45°, 21% percentage elongation, 36 mm2 reduction in area.
 Obviously in fractographic analysis ductile mode failure is noticed, owing to the dispersive distribution of dimples and micro voids in the microstructure.